-37.5.0 STUDENT-ATHLETE ADVANCING TO A MORE SENIOR SCHOOL
+39.6.0 STUDENT-ATHLETE ADVANCING TO A MORE SENIOR SCHOOL

-- 37.5.1 A student-athlete graduating from a middle school or junior secondary school may proceed to the school into which his/her middle school or junior secondary school normally feeds, without any restrictions. - 37.5.2 Notwithstanding 37.5.0, a student-athlete graduating from a middle school or junior secondary may proceed to any other public school in the same school district, as long as district policy is followed, and the administrators and athletic directors of the two (2) schools involved are in agreement. - 37.5.3 If the student-athlete attended a non-public school not offering senior grades, this student-athlete can transfer to a similar non-public school offering senior grades, providing the receiving school is the next closest similar non-public school geographically to where the student-athlete lives.
-The student-athlete can also advance to a public school offering senior grades, as per the normal catchment boundaries of the school district in which the student-athlete resides. - 37.6.0 NEW SCHOOL CONSTRUCTED, SCHOOL DISTRICT RE-ORGANIZED OR SCHOOL IS CLOSED School districts and/or schools must apply for approval from the BCSS office prior to any student-athlete being eligible.
-A complete list of those student-athletes impacted must be provided to BCSS with the following information for each student-athlete: - Name; - Date of birth; - Current grade being eligible for competition in a BCSS activity; - Grade eight (8) entry date; - Previous school; - New school; - Will they be attending their catchment school?
-Yes or No; and - If "no" to previous, then reasons for choosing the school to be identified. - 37.7.0 CHANGE IN PRINCIPAL RESIDENCE The student-athlete has moved with his/her parent(s) or legal guardian(s), who have changed their principal residence within the previous twelve (12) months.
+- 39.6.1 A student-athlete graduating from a middle school or junior secondary school may proceed to the school into which his/her middle school or junior secondary school normally feeds, without any restrictions. - 39.6.2 If the student-athlete attended a non-public school not offering senior grades, this student-athlete can transfer to a similar nonpublic school offering senior grades, providing the receiving school is the next closest similar non-public school geographically to where the student-athlete lives.
+The student-athlete can also advance to a public school offering senior grades, as per the normal catchment boundaries of the school district in which the student-athlete resides. - 39.7.0 NEW SCHOOL CONSTRUCTED, SCHOOL DISTRICT RE-ORGANIZED OR SCHOOL IS CLOSED - School districts and/or schools must apply for approval from the BCSS office prior to any student-athlete being eligible.
+A complete list of those student-athletes impacted must be provided to BCSS with the following information for each student-athlete: - Name; - Date of birth; - Current grade being eligible for competition in a BCSS activity; - Grade eight (8) entry date; - Previous school; - · New school; - Will they be attending their catchment school?
+Yes or No; and - If "no" to previous, then reasons for choosing the school to be identified. - 39.8.0 CHANGE IN PRINCIPAL RESIDENCE - The student-athlete has moved with his/her parent(s) or legal guardian(s), who have changed their principal residence within the previous twelve (12) months.
 The change of residence must be bona fide.
-In order for change of residence to be considered bona fide, the following facts must exist: - 37.7.1 The change in residence must not be for the purpose of making the student-athlete eligible for competition in BCSS activity at a member school; - 37.7.2 The original residence must be abandoned as a residence; (i.e. sold, rented or disposed of as a residence, and must not be used as a residence by another member of the family) - 37.7.3 The entire family must make the change and take with them household goods and furniture appropriate to the circumstances; - 37.7.4 The change must be made with the intent that it is permanent; - 37.7.5 The student is ineligible to compete for the receiving school until the actual change of residence has occurred. - 37.7.6 If the new principal residence is: - 37.7.6.1 Within the same public school district, the student-athlete may: - a) Remain eligible by not transferring schools; or - b) Become eligible at the public school into whose catchment boundaries the family has moved. - 37.7.6.2 In a different public school district, the student-athlete may: - a) Become eligible at the public school into whose catchment boundaries the family has moved; or - b) Become eligible at the nearest independent school to the new residence.
+In order for change of residence to be considered bona fide, the following facts must exist:

+- 39.8.1 The change in residence must not be for the purpose of making the student-athlete eligible for competition in BCSS activity at a member school; - 39.8.2 The original residence must be abandoned as a residence; (i.e. sold, rented or disposed of as a residence, and must not be used as a residence by another member of the family) - 39.8.3 The entire family must make the change and take with them household goods and furniture appropriate to the circumstances; - 39.8.4 The change must be made with the intent that it is permanent; - 39.8.5 The student is ineligible to compete for the receiving school until the actual change of residence has occurred. - 39.8.6 If the new principal residence is: - 39.8.6.1 Within the same public school district, the student-athlete may: - a) Remain eligible by not transferring schools; or - b) Become eligible at the public school into whose catchment boundaries the family has moved. - 39.8.6.2 If the new principal residence is in a different public school district, the student-athlete may: - a) Become eligible at the public school into whose catchment boundaries the family has moved to; or - b) Become eligible at the nearest public school that offers a French immersion program if the student-athlete can provide documentation showing they were previously enrolled in a French immersion program at their leaving school; or - c) Become eligible at the nearest independent school within the same FISA Member Association Groups, listed below, as the leaving school: - Association of Christian School International - Associate Member Group - Catholic Independent Schools International Society Committee - Society of Christian Schools BC - d) Become eligible at the nearest independent school to the new residence if the leaving school does not belong to any of the above named FISA Member Association Groups.